docunid/readthemanuals.md/docs/projects/advent/07/readme.md

 ![door](door.jpg)

 The components...you've got to be kidding me: a single resistor.
-Hard to resist putting that in a game :) 100 k&#8486; this time.
+Hard to resist putting that in a game :) 100 k&#8486; this time, with 5% tolorance.
+Tolerance is the percentage of error in the resistor's resistance, or how much more or less you can expect a resistor's actual measured resistance to be from its stated resistance.
+A gold tolerance band is 5% tolerance, silver is 10%, and no band at all would mean a 20% tolerance.

 ![components](components.jpg)